-The Company conditionally registered as a securities-based swap dealer with the SEC with an effective date of November 1, 2021.
 As a registered securities-based swap-dealer not using models, the Company is subject to Net Capital Rule 18a-1 ("SEA Rule 18a-1").
 The Company computes its net capital under the standard method permitted by SEA Rule 18a-1.
 The Company is required to maintain net capital, as defined in (a)(2) of SEA Rule 18a-1 that is equal to the greater of \$20,000 or 2% of the Company's risk margin amount.
 The risk margin amount is defined as the sum of the total initial margin amount calculated by the Company with respect to all its non-cleared securities-based swaps under SEA Rule 18a-1.
-At June 30, 2023, the Company's net capital was \$68,166, which exceeded minimum requirements under SEA Rule 18a-1 by \$48,166.
+At December 31, 2023, the Company's net capital was \$52,533, which exceeded minimum requirements under SEA Rule 18a-1 by \$32,533.
 Advances to affiliates, repayment of borrowings, distributions, dividend payments and other equity withdrawals are subject to certain notification and other provisions of SEA Rule 18a-1.

-The Company maintains certain assets in proprietary accounts ("PAB Accounts") held at Cowen and Company, its affiliate clearing broker, and those balances are considered allowable assets for net capital purposes, pursuant to the agreement between the Company and Cowen and Company, which requires, among other things, that Cowen and Company perform computations for PAB Accounts and segregate certain balances on behalf of the Company, if applicable.
+The Company maintains certain assets in proprietary accounts ("PAB Accounts") held at Cowen and Company, its affiliate clearing broker, which are considered allowable assets for net capital purposes, pursuant to the agreement between the two companies, which requires, among other things, that Cowen and Company perform computations for PAB Accounts and segregate certain balances on behalf of the Company, if applicable.